-We have broad strategic collaborations with Genzyme, a Sanofi company, AbbVie and the University of Massachusetts Medical School (UMMS).
-We have also entered into license and other agreements with UMMS, the University of California San Francisco and Stanford University to access relevant technology and data.
+We have broad strategic collaborations with Neurocrine Biosciences and the University of Massachusetts Medical School (UMMS).
+We have also entered into license and other agreements with UMMS and the University of California San Francisco to access relevant technology and data.

 We actively seek collaborators and licensing opportunities to explore certain programs, geographies and technologies.